 - If you are allergic to ribavirin or any other medicines.

 - About any medical conditions you have or have had, for example, diabetes or liver problems.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
 Ribavirin may cause birth defects or death of an unborn child.
 Pregnant women and men whose partners are pregnant should not use ribavirin.
 (Women should not become pregnant during treatment with ribavirin.
 Women should also not become pregnant for 6 months after they stop taking ribavirin or for 6 months after their male partners stop taking ribavirin.)

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Ribavirin may affect the way other medicines or products work, and other medicines or products may affect how ribavirin works.
 Ask your health care provider if there are interactions between ribavirin and the other medicines you take.

 Ask your health care provider about possible side effects from ribavirin.
 Your health care provider will tell you what to do if you have side effects.